 Dentistry is a mainstay to your horse’s health, longevity and ultimate performance.
-The Elkhorn Veterinary Clinic veterinarians provide excellent dental care.
+The Elkhorn Veterinary Clinic veterinarians provide excellent equine teeth dentistry in Elkhorn, WI.
 Horse teeth are continually erupting while being worn down through chewing.
 The horse’s lower jaw is narrower than the upper jaw with the bottom teeth meeting to the inside of the upper teeth.
 This predisposes the teeth to uneven wear as the horse chews causing sharp edges, teeth of varying height and tooth and jaw misalignment.

 Horses, like us, can suffer from periodontal disease, and fractured, missing, and loose teeth.
 Routine dental exams identify these and other problems and allow your veterinarian to treat your horse in a timely manner.

 Floating your Horse's Teeth

 Cheek teeth are prone to wearing down at an angle, resulting in sharp points that can injure the mouth and cause infection.
 These teeth must be filed down to prevent painful cheek ulcerations.
 This filing is known as floating.